 During the implementation period of 2018-2022, SUTRI NAMA and INDOBUS support the development of sustainable transport policies and infrastructure projects in Indonesian cities that are supported by a national urban transport policy and capacity development.
 This includes the development and start-up of BRT corridors as the preferred sustainable urban mass public transport system in five pilot cities, namely Bandung, Semarang, Makassar, Pekanbaru, and Batam.

 SUTRI NAMA and INDOBUS is implemented by GIZ in cooperation with the Indonesian Ministry of Transportation.

 - National Financial Mechanism

 - Public transport

-- At national level, SUTRI NAMA and INDOBUS support the development of national urban transport policy and regulatory framework for the implementation of sustainable urban transport.
-Policy advice will cover aspects such as urban mobility planning, transport planning and simulation, promotion of integrated BRT systems and guidelines on the operation and financing of public transport and particularly BRTs.
+- At the national level, SUTRI NAMA & INDOBUS supports the development of national urban transport policy and regulatory framework for the implementation of sustainable urban transport through the establishment of a technical support unit, policy advice covering aspects such as transport planning, operation and management, capacity development, promotion of integrated BRT systems and guidelines on the operation and financing of public transport and particularly BRT.

-- At local level, SUTRI NAMA and INDOBUS support the implementation and pilot testing of sustainable urban transport measures, sustainable financing and construction of bus rapid transit corridor as backbone for urban mobility system as well as MRV system and database development.
+- At a local level, SUTRI NAMA & INDOBUS supports the preparation of project pipelines, implementation, and enabling access to the national urban transport policy (i.e., through Buy the Service program), capacity development for stakeholders at the local level, sustainable financing, and construction of BRT with segregated lanes as backbone for urban mobility system as well as MRV system and database development.

-- Establishment of Technical Support Unit at the Ministry of Transportation providing local governments with technical guidance and capacity development for the preparation and implementation of public transport projects and transport demand management
+- Establishment of Technical Support Unit at the Ministry of Transportation providing the sub-national government with technical guidance and capacity development for the preparation and implementation of public transport projects.